halcyonmobile/react-take-home-exercise/README.md

   - SOLVED - Task Deletion Issue.
 Use the callback form from setState to filter the current data and remove the task with the id.
   - Generate a new item with the correct new id

+- dd007c8bfbe18 - feat - SOLVED - Styling Inconsistencies
+  - Delete and add button - use the Button component
+  - Button component - adjusted to use variants and the type prop
+  - Some codestyle adjustments - quotes for double quotes
+  - Tailwind class adjustments for better styling

 ## Evaluation Criteria